Leading Teacher Design

 Born and raised in Florence, Niccolò Sbaraglia is an economist specialized in statistics and a production manager dedicated to luxury accessories with a niche in product communication strategy.
-Following 8 years in New York City, running his companies T-project showroom and PLUMA Italia, Sbaraglia returned to Florence after accepting a teaching role at Polimoda for the Craft to Business course and working as a trend forecaster of leather jackets for LGM Kering group.
-While managing PLUMA, Niccolò became Leading Teacher of Business and Communications at Polimoda, teaching both Undergraduate and Master courses with a focus on production, craftsmanship, and statistics.
+Following 8 years in New York City, founding two companies T-project showroom and PLUMA - ITALIA, Sbaraglia returned to Florence after accepting a teaching role at Polimoda for the Craft to Business course and working as a trend forecaster of leather jackets for LGM Kering group.
+While managing PLUMA - ITALIA, Niccolò became Leading Teacher of Business and Communications at Polimoda, teaching both Undergraduate and Master courses with a focus on production, craftsmanship, and statistics.
 Niccolò believes in the power of art and fashion to open the dialogue on all cultures of the world.

 Polimoda Master Coordinator and Resident Lecturer in Sociology of the Imaginary, Silvia Tolaro has a conceptual and interdisciplinary approach to cultural and countercultural fashion phenomena.
 With her international experience in Trend forecasting, Tolaro provides consultancy for emerging designers and specializes in cross-cultural analysis while addressing new paths of social behaviour.
 Combining her in-depth research and educational background in Fashion Management, she works with the creative and learning process, mentoring the next generation and shaping a socially conscious and human centric approach to fashion education and the industry.

 Designer & Art Director, Undergraduate in Fashion Art Direction mentor